Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Yes, all Garland Libraries offer wireless access to library cardholders.
 Email Library Support or call 972-205-2533 for more information.

-Yes, the Central Library and South Garland Branch each have a fax machine.
+Yes, the South Garland Branch Library has a fax machine.
 It costs $1.75 to send the first page and $1 for each additional page.
 The payment method is credit or debit card only.
 Users can send faxes but cannot receive them using these fax machines.
 FAX24 offers this service within the Garland libraries.

 Yes, Garland Libraries do have color printers.
 The cost is $0.50 per page.
 We do not have color photocopiers but users at the Central Library and South Garland Branch can use the scanner to print in color.